suasuasuasuasua/personal-website/content/blog/2025/06/13/understanding-the-blog-template.md

 The public folder will contain images and other assets in use throughout the website.
 Currently, there is nothing there, but I have left a `.gitkeep` as a placeholder until I do.

+---

+Overall, the blog template isn't too difficult to understand.
+Everything feels very logical and intuitive.
+The biggest challenge for me right now is just figuring out the `11ty` ecosystem and idiomatic ways to do things.